 1920 b.
 April 29th. in Antwerp.
 Belgian Writer Photographer, collagist, filmmaker, poet, essayist, and maker of objects.

+1935 Apprenticed to a studio photographer.
 1937 Starts correspondence with Rene Magritte and goes to Brussels to meet with him.
 Participated in the group exhibition Surrealist Objects and Poems in the London Gallery.
-1939 Signed up; captured made PoW, released.
+1938 Sent Andre Breton a completely altered copy of Nadja, glued, mutilated and overloaded with texts.
+1939 Signed up and mobilized in Antwerp.
 1940 Collaborated in in the collective works of Rene Magritte and Raoul Ubac.
 Founded a publishing house L'Aguille Amantee, publishing Moralite du Sommeil by Christian Dotremont and Paul Eluard with illustrations by Rene Magritte; Published Gilbert Senecaux L'Erection experimentale.
-1941 After nine months of captivity, he was released in Antwerp, and traveled to Brussels by bicycle where he found Rene Magritte, Paul Nouge, Louis Scutenaire, Raoul Ubac and met Christian Dotremont met Elisabeth Altenloh his love for the next ten years.
-1942 Frequently went to Paris clandestinely selling forged paintings by Rene Magritte of Renoir, Pablo Picasso, Fernand Leger, and Giorgio de Chirico. and met Raymond Queneau, Michel Leiris, and Oscar Dominguez 1.
-1943 Wrote and published the very first monograph on Rene Magritte.
+Participated in the two issues of the journal L’Invention collective edited by Rene Magritte and the photographer Raoul Ubac.
+Captured near Dunkirk and imprisoned in Silesia 1941 After nine months of captivity, he was released because he was Flemish by birth.
+Travelled to Brussels by bicycle where he found Rene Magritte, Paul Nouge, Louis Scutenaire, Raoul Ubac and met Christian Dotremont and also Elisabeth Altenloh his love for the next ten years.
+Split with his family.
+Published L’oiseau qui n’a qu’une aile ith Magritte reproductions.
+1942 Frequently went to Paris clandestinely selling forged paintings by Rene Magritte of Renoir, Pablo Picasso, Fernand Leger, and Giorgio de Chirico.
+Met Raymond Queneau, Michel Leiris, and Oscar Dominguez 1.
+Met Paul Eluard, Noel Arnaud, Georges Hugnet and Pablo Picasso.
+Participates in the publications of La Main a Plume 1943 Wrote and published the very first monograph on Rene Magritte.
 1945 First photograph with a distinctive personal vision, De Sade a Lenine.